Table of Contents

 Since 2015, Indians' loan burden has increased by 13%.
 According to a recent RBI report, the average house price in India in March 2019 was 61.5 times the average Indian's monthly income.

 As the ratio rises, housing becomes less affordable in cities across India.
 Despite the global pandemic affecting the real estate ecosystem, property prices continue to rise.

-Making such a significant decision at the wrong time can make or break the rest of your financial planning and derail major life milestones.
-However, taking the right approach, backed up by careful planning, can save the day!
+Making wrong decisions while taking home loan can make or break the rest of your financial planning and derail major life milestones.
+However, taking the right approach backed up by careful planning can save the day!

-But if you're still determined to realize your dream, we'll help you figure out how much money you'll need to buy your first home.
+But if you're still determined to realize your dream, we'll help you figure out how much money do you need to buy a house for the first-time.